 CYPLP and Creative Industries

-CYPLP is organic, voice to voiceless, not for profit organization in Nigeria, with big ideas and deep insight to fight poverty and social injustice.
-We work for the good of vulnerable, indigents, marginalized and most at risk children, young people, youths and women, by guiding, providing free legal aid, enhancing education, cultural, health and well being, and at the same time empowering them as beneficiaries and as active citizens through global education.
+CYPLP is organic, voice of voiceless, not for profit organization in Nigeria, with big ideas and deep insight to fight poverty and social injustice through research and enlightenment, education and sensitization.
+We work for the good of most vulnerable groups, indigents, marginalized and most at risk population.
+By guiding and providing free legal first aid to the weak, strengthen access to justice to our beneficiaries, and at the same time empowers them to becoming active citizens through global education.

-We broker and harness stronger partnerships with the private sector for sustainable development using “United Nations Guiding Principle on Business and Human Rights”.
+We broker and harness stronger partnerships with the private sector for the protection of people and planet for sustainable development using “United Nations Guiding Principle on Business and Human Rights”.

 (Workshop for private companies in Nigeria on Business and Human Rights)